sirlanceohlot/SEIS745-WorldBank/project_env_setup.md

 # Purpose

-This document will serve as a guide alongside the Project_Commands.Sh file for you to be able to reproduce the results demonstrated in this project in your own environment.
+This document will serve as a guide alongside the Project_Commands.Sh file in this repository for you to be able to reproduce the results demonstrated in this project in your own environment.

 # Pre-Requisites